Written by Tyson Jones-Peni. Photos credited.

 Riding BMX is a constant pursuit and attainment of fun.

 Except, BMX does away with the parameters that both a roller coaster and video game have to adhere to.
-While both of these things need to follow the same rules each time (it’s not like the roller coaster can take a different track each time, or a car based video game turn into a speedboat), BMX has no rules to its level of fun.
+While both of these things need to follow the same rules each time (it’s not like the roller coaster can take a different track each time, or a car racing video game can turn into a speedboat), BMX has no rules to its level of fun.

 Fun on a BMX can be doing a trick you’ve done a thousand times.